kbjr/bfec/readme.md

   # Parse to an AST and enable debug logging in the parser
   bfec -in "./schemas" "main.bfec" -out ast "./ast" -log:parser 5

-  # Compile to a TypeScript library, and disable all non-error logging
+  # Compile using options from a config file, and disable all non-error logging
-  bfec -in "./schemas" "main.bfec" -out ts "./src" -log 1
+  bfec -conf "./conf.jsonc" -log 1

 ```